 A good metric for a KPI meets 3 conditions:

-A RACI chart is used to identify who is Responsible, Accountable, Consulted or Informed at each step in a process.
+A RACI chart is one tool used to identify who is Responsible, Accountable, Consulted or Informed at each step in a process.
 Conducting a RACI on the current state process has many benefits including:

 Setting you up for success, enforcing ongoing discussions and review of progress.
 This tool outlines all meetings, high level milestones, Standard Operating Procedures (SOP’s) for those meetings, key attendees across all departments and has a calendar view.